ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-training-tutorial.md

 ## Step 6: Test a trained engine

-This step must be done with the GraphiQL APIs.
+This step should be done with the GraphQL Sandbox IDE.
 The tutorial walkthrough is available below:
 <div style="width: 35%"><iframe src="https://player.vimeo.com/video/375686558?color=ff9933&title=0&byline=0&portrait=0" style="border:0;top:0;left:0;width:50%;height:50%;" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 Now we're at a point where we can choose a trained engine (from the list shown in the last step), and run a job using it.